sonyrajput2106-max/sonyrajput2106-max/README.md

 * 🌍  I'm based in India.
 * ✉️  You can contact me at [sonyrajput2106@gmail.com](mailto:sonyrajput2106@gmail.com)
-* 🧠  I'm currently learning React And DSA In Java
+* 🧠  I'm currently learning React And DSA In Java.
 * 👥  I'm looking to collaborate on Web development projects , open-source contributions.
 * 💬  I love combining code with creativity — whether it's through game design, UI/UX, or building tools that solve real problems.